ogunmakindetobi/berkeleywash/README.md

 3. Project enable customers to know the location of the laundry.
 4. Project enable customers to call or contact the laundry if there are more question to ask.

- This project is interesting and give food details of what the restaurant look like in terms of images display and what service can be provide there.
+* This website is a simple website to display a local lundry activites and how functional is useful for the community.

 ## User
 1. For someone living in ireland where the weather is not that great to dry clothes,laundry service is the best option.